icis4/yat/trunk/YAT/!-Doc.User/YAT Release Notes_limited to 1000 lines for SourceForge online 'ReadMe'.txt

 YAT 2.0 Alpha 1 Version 1.99.0 :: 2007-01-23

-Content of the above Alpha and Beta versions has been removed in order to compact this file such it fits the SourceForge limitation regarding the number of lines in the online release notes.
+Content of the above Alpha and Beta versions has been removed in order to compact this file such it fits the SourceForge limitation of ~1000 lines for the online release notes.